 Future of EU budget and structural funds (DOC-B-18-07)

+On Sunday, EDF President, Yannis Vardakastanis, was feeling better and was able to chair the Board meeting.

 The President gave the floor to the Secretary, Gunta Anca who explained that the EU was planning its next budget (the Multiannual Financial Framework) and that it was important that EDF influence the next budget to ensure adequate financing to disability programmes, and overall strong budget for a social Europe and the maintenance and strengthening of provisions in the current budget.
 She explained that this item introduced the topic so that all Board members be aware and can give input.

-She asked some questions to the Board about their involvement in disability inclusive projects funded by the European Structural Funds, their views on the ESIF, information on Structural Funds in their respective countries (involvement in monitoring committees and expert meetings).
+She asked questions to the Board about their involvement in disability inclusive projects funded by the European Structural Funds, their views on the ESIF, information on Structural Funds in their respective countries (involvement in monitoring committees and expert meetings).

 Belgium reported that there was no implication within the Structural Funds and that the monitoring of the regional level was difficult to monitor at national level.
 Spain reported that guidelines on the use of the Structural Funds with an emphasis of gender issue had been issued and were translated into English.
 Estonia reported that accessibility issues were questioned towards the European Commission.
 France reported that the national council was member of the monitoring and the evaluation committee.
 Italy reported that the national council had no information about involvement of associations in programmes and that an evaluation at regional level needed to be put in place.
 Croatia expressed worries.
 Greece reported on the need to follow-up the use of the Structural Funds carefully and noted the political involvement to be examined against the shaping of the Structural Funds and called for the shaping of the Funds to be designed to secure funding.